 The over-voltage protection (OVP) divider provides a partition of the output voltage to the OVSEL pin.
-The OVP divider setting not only fixes the OVP threshold, but also the open-channel detection threshold.
+The OVP divider setting not only fixes the OVP threshold, but also the open-channel detection threshold (95 % of the OVP threshold).

 The proper OVP divider setting can be calculated by the equation (3):